Raaavina/ds_ravina_karmankar/README.md

 The project is organized into the following directory structure:

-# Analysis of Crypto Market Sentiment and Trading Behavior

-This repository contains the analysis of the relationship between Bitcoin market sentiment (Fear vs. Greed) and trading behavior using historical data from the Hyperliquid exchange.
-The project aims to uncover correlations and potential hidden signals that can inform smarter trading strategies.

-## 📁 Project Structure

-The project is organized into the following directory structure, adhering to the requested format:

 ds_ravina_karmankar/
 ├── notebook_1.ipynb # All analysis.
 ├── csv_files/ # Contains the raw data files.